edgurgel/mimic/README.md

 ```

 ## Stubs with fake module
-`stub_with/2` enable substitute function call of a module with another similar module
+`stub_with/2` enable substitute function call of a module with another similar module.

 ```elixir
   defmodule BadCalculator do